 Rumohr and Krost (1991) fixed a dredge at the bottom edge of otter doors, which sampled the benthic fauna in the track of the otter doors.
 Trawling-induced damage sustained to ocean quahog was size dependent, with large individuals suffering more damage than smaller ones.
-Rumohr and Krost (1991) found that 50% of individuals with a shell length greater than 35 mm were damaged (size at sexual maturity 3.6 cm to 4.9 cm).
+Rumohr and Krost (1991) found that 50 % of individuals with a shell length greater than 35 mm were damaged (size at sexual maturity 36 mm to 49 mm).
 The results of this study suggest otter board damage to have the opposite size distribution to beam trawl damage in the study by Witbaard and Klein (1994).
-However, the sampling method employed by Rumohr and Krost (1991), notably the use of a dredge to collect benthic fauna samples behind the otter boards, could be the cause of at least some damage size distribution is likely due to differential interactions with the seabed between these two gears, with otter boards possibly digging out ocean quahog, as well as differences in sampling methods (Rumohr and Krost, 1991).
+However, the sampling method employed by Rumohr and Krost (1991), notably the use of a dredge to collect benthic fauna samples behind the otter boards, could be the cause of at least some damage sustained and affect its size distribution.
+Further to this, the differences in damage size distribution is likely due to differential interactions with the seabed between these two gears, with otter boards possibly digging out ocean quahog, as well as differences in sampling methods (Rumohr and Krost, 1991).